replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/cpu.md

 ---
 title: CPU
-description: Collect and analyze information about the number of CPU cores
+description: Collect and analyze information about the number of CPU cores.
 ---

 ## CPU Collector

-The `cpu` collector can be used to collect information about the number of CPU cores on a host
+To collect information about the number of CPU cores on a host, use the `cpu` collector.

 ### Parameters